Ganpatkakar/gkcharts/README.md

 ### How do I install GKCharts?
-To install GKCharts you can download GkCharts library from this URL http://gk-chart.org/gk_cahrt.js Or you can downalod our git repository for full examples.
+To install GKCharts you can download GkCharts library from our website http://gk-chart.org/ download button.
-Then you have to just add this JavaScript file to your HTML page and show call our api.
+Or you can downalod our git repository with full examples.
-Examplesa are provided on our official website http://gk-chart.org/ .
+Then you have to add this JavaScript file to your HTML page and call our api "new GKChart({id: "stepChartComparision", data: stepChartComparision})" Examplesa are provided on our official website http://gk-chart.org/ .